 - The liquid and container touch exactly.

-- The liquid and container has a gap between them and therefore do not touch each other.
+- The liquid and container have a gap between them and therefore do not touch each other.

 - The liquid and container overlap each other.